-Meet Fernando Fleischman, MD, assistant professor of clinical surgery and co-director of the USC Comprehensive Aortic Center.
+Meet Fernando Fleischman, MD, associate professor of clinical surgery and co-director of the USC Comprehensive Aortic Center.

 Dr. Fleischman is an expert in endovascular surgery, treating a variety of aortic diseases including aneurysm, dissection and genetic disorders.